datagovuk/ckanext-dgu/README.txt

 * ``DrupalXmlRpcSetupError: Drupal XMLRPC not configured.``

 The missing settings that result in this error are to be found in {pyenv}/src/ckanext-dgu/test-core.ini which is also imported into {pyenv}/src/ckanext-dgu/test.ini, so make sure you are specifying either of these config files in your nosetests ``--with-pylons`` parameter.

+* ``ckan.lib.search.common.SearchIndexError: HTTP code=400, reason=ERROR: [f752f33380e3eec1379cfb89e0fdded8] multiple values encountered for non multiValued field parent_publishers: [london-borough-of-barnet, local-authorities]``

+This is due to SOLR using the CKAN SOLR schema, rather than the specific DGU one.
+Change it using the ``ln -s`` command above, followed by stopping and starting SOLR.

 Documentation